Skip to Main Content

 • Regular veterinary check-ups are crucial for monitoring your cat's overall health.
 Your veterinarian can identify and address any underlying health issues causing bad breath.

-• Various products, such as dental chews, water additives, and oral sprays, help maintain your cat's oral hygiene and freshen its breath.
+• Various products, such as dental chews, water additives, and oral sprays, help maintain your cat's oral hygiene and freshen their breath.

 By understanding why your cat's breath smells bad and taking appropriate measures to address it, you can ensure your feline friend remains healthy and happy.
-Regular dental care, a healthy diet, and routine vet check-ups are vital to maintaining your cat's overall well-being and fresh breath.
+Regular dental care, a healthy diet, and routine vet check-ups are vital to maintaining your cat's oral hygiene and overall well-being.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.

 Have you noticed exceptionally bad breath in your cat?
-Contact our Tracy vets today!
+Contact our Tracy vets today for an appointment.

 Caring for Pets in Tracy